kloczek/zabbix-templates/OS Windows/README.md

 Changelog:
 - 1.0.4 (not released yet)
-  - triggers:
+  - Triggers:
     - rename trigger name to the same name as it is in other OS templates s/Host information was changed/SYS:uname changed/
-    - fixed typo in MEM trigger name (s/MEM:free /MEM::free/)
+    - rename "Lack of free memory" to MEM::free {ITEM.LASTVALUE}"
 - 1.0.3
   - Added TCP and UDP V4 items (ss)
   - Added more items to PROC with descriptions (ss)